QueraTeam/django-nextjs/README.md

 If this sounds like you, **this package is the perfect fit**. ✅

-However, if you’re starting a new project and intend to use Django purely as an API backend with Next.js as a standalone frontend, you **don’t need** this package.
+However, if you’re starting a new project and intend to use Django purely as an API backend with Next.js as a standalone frontend, you don’t need this package.
 Simply run both servers and configure your public web server to route requests to Next.js; this provides a more straightforward setup.

-## How does it work?
+## How it works

+**django-nextjs** creates a seamless bridge between Django and Next.js.
 When a user opens a page, Django receives the initial request, queries the Next.js server for the HTML response, and returns it to the user.
 After opening a Next.js page, the user can navigate to other Next.js pages without any additional requests to Django (the Next.js server handles the routing).

-This is what it looks like in production:
+In development, Django also acts as the reverse proxy, simplifying the setup and eliminating the need for Nginx during development.

 ![How it works in production](.github/assets/how-it-works-production.webp)

-In development, to simplify the setup and remove the need for a reverse proxy like Nginx, Django also acts as the reverse proxy for Next.js client-side requests.

 ## Getting started